idelfrides/LearningReactJS/REACT_COURSE_NOTES.md

 **Finished Date:** 2023-08-26

 ### About
-- description: This project is the result of my last Hard Skill conquested - ReactJS Library for front-end Development.
+This project is the conceptual parte of React Course, ReactJS is Library for front-end Development.
 I dedicated my life during one month and six days learninhg and praticing React JS and I hundestand this is only the begining of my journey to solidify that hard skill .

 ## CLASS 1 - INTRODUCTION TO REACT